 Just north of Cherokee NC in the Great Smoky Mountains National Park sits a historic grist mill, Mingus Mill.
 Nestled on the banks of Mingus Creek, this beautiful mill still stands at its original location since 1886.
 Mingus Mill served the surrounding communities for more then 40 years before becoming idle in the late 30’s.
 More than just another mill, Mingus Mill is one-of-a-kind:

-1. Slave Cemetery and the Leaving of Coins
+1. Cemetery for Enslaved People and the Leaving of Coins

-Sometimes you will find coins on the graves, placed upside down.
-This is common of slave graveyards or cemeteries.
-West African slaves believed the underworld is upside down of our world and connected by water.
-By leaving coins in this position, you are leaving a message that you visited and paid respect.
-These coins are also left behind to: “pay the ferry man to safely get the departed soul to the afterlife.”
+Sometimes you will find coins on the graves.
+Leaving coins is a message that you visited and paid respect.
+Some coins are also thought to be left behind to: “pay the ferry man to safely get the departed soul to the afterlife.”

 2. Fish Can Sometimes be Seen in the Flume

 Mingus Mill is quite simple in certain aspects of its workings.
 The mill race brings water that’s diverted from Mingus Creek to the flume, where the water builds up velocity which is needed to keep the pen stock full of water during operation of the mill.
 During the summer months you may spot a fish in the flume, just like this brown trout.